JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 so this is what you get after installing the database.
 It will also setup postgres as a service.<br>

 ---
-`this note focuses more on the database as developer tool than from a dba devops perspective, so I will skip a few settings to go to the core of our topic.`
+`this note focuses more on the database as a developer tool than from a dba devops perspective, so I will avoid getting into detailed settings to go to the core of our topic.`

 ---
 ##### on how to configure postgres with a new user and creating our playground database and schemas